 The first 8 point types are shared by all terminals.
 Individual terminals may provide a much larger number of distinct point types.
 Use the test command to show what is provided by the current terminal settings.

 Alternatively any single printable character may be given instead of a numerical point type, as in the example below.
-Longer strings may be plotted using the plot style labels rather than points.
+You may use any unicode character as the pointtype (assumes utf8 support).
+See escape sequences (p.
+36).
+Longer strings may be plotted using plot style labels rather than points.

 '''

-plot sin(x) with points pt "#"
+plot f(x) with points pt "#" plot d(x) with points pt "\U+2299"

 '''

-You may use any utf-8 character as the pointtype.
-See utf8 (p.
-127).
 When using the keywords pointtype, pointsize, or linecolor in a plot command, the additional keyword variable may be given instead of a number.
 In this case the corresponding properties of each point are assigned by additional columns of input data.
 Variable pointsize is always taken from the first additional column provided in a using spec.
 Variable color is always taken from the last additional column.
-When plotting with style linespoints it is not currently possible to specify separate colors for the lines and the points.
+See colorspec (p.
+50).
 If all three properties are specified for each point, the order of input data columns is thus